Explore even more! Book a second 2022 holiday and save 20% if your second holiday is a river, yacht or ocean cruise of 8 days or more.

-We also enjoy two of Europe’s most breath-taking rail journeys: the Oslo to Bergen plus the celebrated Flam railway – one of the world’s steepest standard-gauge railways, operating without cogs or cables.
-Who could forget the world’s most outstandingly majestic fjords!, stunning, beautiful and enchanting, we enjoy boat trips on two of the finest.
+We also enjoy two of Europe’s most breath-taking rail journeys: the Oslo to Bergen plus the celebrated Flåm railway – one of the world’s steepest standard-gauge railways, operating without cogs or cables.
+Then there are, of course, the majestic fjords and our tour includes a cruise on the unforgettable UNESCO-listed Naeroyfjord.
 And finally, typically Nordic Bergen – a member of the medieval Hanseatic League, crammed with charming cobbled streets and colourful buildings lining its delightful quayside.

 You will take your flight to Oslo where you will be met and transferred by coach to the hotel.

 After breakfast we embark on a sightseeing tour of Oslo.
 Norway’s relatively small capital city is a beguiling mix of the old and the new, featuring world-class museums, cutting-edge contemporary architecture and beautiful open spaces.
-We’ll see the National Gallery which houses the original of Edward Munch’s ‘The Scream’, undoubtedly Norway’s most extraordinary artist, the imposing Royal Palace, the nearby Ibsen Museum and the famed Vigeland sculpture park.
+We’ll see the imposing Royal Palace, the nearby Ibsen Museum and the famed Vigeland sculpture park.
 We then reach the peninsula of Bygdøy and Oslo’s most popular attraction – the Viking Ship Museum.
 This houses two incredible 1000-year old oak Viking longships in a remarkable state of preservation.
 From here you may walk to see two other fascinating museums: the unmissable Kon-Tiki Museum contains the actual reed and balsawood crafts used by Norwegian adventurer Thor Heyerdahl on his landmark expeditions to recreate ancient man’s theoretical voyages in the 1950s.
 Next door is the Polar exploration ship Fram, used by Roald Amundsen on his journey to Antarctica.

 The rest of the day is free for you to explore this charming city with the use of the Oslo Pass, which allows free entry to the city’s main museums and galleries, plus unrestricted travel on all public transport.